Video from the County Executive Candidate Debate held at the GW Elementary School in Kingston, NY. on Monday, October 26, 2015.

 Furthermore, the people’s collective acceptance of bad behavior from those working on their behalf is mystifying.
 With such low expectations, what chance is there to develop and attract a greater range of talent and professionalism in high office elected positions?

 Starting from the top down, Kingston has what is known as a “strong mayor” form of government.
 That means that whoever is elected into office essentially has full administrative authority.
 The people are encouraged to vote ‘across the line’ (promoting lazy voters in my estimation) and your mayor ends up navigating a $36.8 million dollar budget, a population of about 24,000 people and an entire aging citywide infrastructure.

 Here’s the thing.
 He or she isn’t required to have any specific qualifications for a job like this because qualifications is unconstitutional for any elected official.
 Did you know that?
 In essence, that means that anyone at all can be your mayor, whether they are experienced in city management or not.
 Think about that for a moment and try not to panic.

-A mayor can hire department heads and appoint membership to the city’s internal committees without much or in some cases any oversight.
-That’s how our charter currently reads.
+The city charter currently allows ‘mayor’ to appoint department heads and membership to the city’s internal committees without much or in some cases any oversight.
 They might choose to cast a net to hire the most qualified candidates locally, or enlist those whose merit lies mainly in having helped them to become elected into office.
 As we have recently witnessed, the latter approach has led to an unprecedented number of firings.